 Which of these lead-scoring techniques do you use?

 The most common lead scoring techniques in 2019 were links clicked in email and content visited on the website, which is what the study in 2016 also showed.
 This is positive, considering both of these are powerful techniques to assess engagement and align follow-up communication.‘Engagement level based on length of time or frequency of use’ was similar in both studies, suggesting that respondents still don’t quite understand the power of how this can be used to define more accurate lead scoring.
 We saw a huge drop in “profile field fit with ideal target customers” (down from 32% in 2016 to 19% in 2019), despite it being one of the best practice lead scoring techniques.

 Please rate these activities for their relative ROI expected for your business in 2019.

 This study wasn’t taken in 2016.
 AI is still relatively new to the market and not yet that cost-effective so it is little surprise that the uptake of this has been so small.
 Landing pages for lead capture and A/B testing have increased in use across the last three years (not referenced in this study) and use has largely been “moderately effective”.
 As respondents better understand how to get the most out of these techniques, then we may see effectiveness increase in future studies.

-What are the biggest barriers to adoption of marketing automation functionality.
+What are the biggest barriers to the adoption of marketing automation functionality?